-According to history, the earliest attempts at coming up with some machine for cleaning rugs was in the 1660s.
+According to history, the earliest attempts at coming up with some machine for cleaning rugs were in the 1660s.
 Hiram Herrick too made an attempt in 1858, but his invention was hard to use and wasn’t productive.

 However, it was not 1860 that a real record of a functional operational vacuum cleaner was made.
 In this year an inventor named Daniel Hess of West Union, Iowa made a machine that stirred rug dirt with spinning brushes, and then made use of bellows to push the dirt into a collection container.

 Again, in 1868, Ives McGaffey from Chicago created a device which he called the Whirlwind.
 The idea of this machine was the same as that of Hess.
 However, the Whirlwind used a belt system that made it easier to operate while Hess’s machine could only be operated by hand.
 Though Ives’ Whirlwind was only slightly more comfortable to operate, it was moderately successful.

 What Year Was the First Vacuum Cleaner Invented?

 This is a somewhat controversial issue.
 Should it be Hiram’s invention in 1858 or John Thurman who invented the first motorized vacuum in 1899?